It can be overwhelming when you face new terminology at university. This page explains a number of key enrolment terms.

 Elective subjects will show as 'planned' until you enrol in these subjects.
 If you withdraw from or fail these subjects, they will not appear on your study plan.

-Minors - similar to a major, a minor is an area of study that you elect to pursue in some depth.
+Similar to a major, a minor is an area of study that you elect to pursue in some depth.
 It is, however, to a lesser number of credit points than a major.
 Only a few courses include Minors.

 Your study plan also lists completed subjects, enrolled subjects, approved credit for previous study and the subject you have yet to complete.
 You can access your study plan via eStudent.

 Choosing appropriate subjects can be a daunting process.
-To assist you, refer to:

-When you choose a subject you also have to decide ‘when’, ‘where’ and ‘how’ you want to study the subject (e.g. Study Period 1, Townsville campus, internal study mode).
+When you choose a subject you also have to decide when, where and how you want to study the subject (e.g. Study Period 1, Townsville campus, internal study mode).

-If you are unable to enrol in one of your chosen subjects because the quota has been reached, you should contact the Student Centre to talk about alternatives.
+If you are unable to enrol in one of your chosen subjects because the quota has been reached, you should contact the Student Centre to discuss alternatives.

-A normal full-time load (full-time student) is 24 credit points (eight subjects) spread over an academic year.
-You are classed as a full-time student if you're enrolled in 18 or more credit points (six subjects) in one academic year or nine or more credit points in a teaching period.
+A normal full-time load (full-time student) is 24 credit points (8 subjects) spread over an academic year.
+You are classed as a full-time student if you're enrolled in 18 or more credit points (6 subjects) in one academic year, or 9 or more credit points in a teaching period.

 The academic year is divided into two teaching periods: Teaching Period 1 (first six months of the year) and Teaching Period 2 (second six months of the year).